dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 We need to make health care more affordable and offer information on financial assistance programs for those who are underinsured or uninsured.

-And, of course, we need to create supportive and non-judgmental environments we feel safe as LGBTQ patients, and where we feel inspired to take proactive steps in our healthcare.
+And, of course, we need to create supportive and non-judgmental environments where we feel safe as LGBTQ patients, and where we feel inspired to take proactive steps in our own healthcare.

 Now, did you know that studies show that we have higher smoking rates in the LGBTQ community?